Retro-Devils/FE-Switcheroo/README.md

 Version 1.00

 # Install
+- You have to have Pegasus FE and Attract Mode Installed.

+- For Pegasus Go To Retropie-Setup/Experimental/pegasus-fe/install

+- For Attract Mode Go To Retropie-Setup/Experimental/attract mode/install

-To install open terminal type
+- To install open terminal type

 curl -sSL https://bit.ly/3GH7Oz4 | bash

 # Attract Mode Usage